 Multimodal therapy: This type of therapy combines several types of treatments, such as chemotherapy and radiation.
 Using more than one type of treatment typically kills more mesothelioma cells than one treatment alone.

-Surgery: Although not all patients are eligible, surgery offers the best chances of removing mesothelioma from the body.
+Surgery: Although not all patients are eligible, surgery offers the best chance of removing mesothelioma from the body.
 A study released in 2015 showed that patients who had pleurectomy with intraoperative radiation had a median survival time of 2 years and 4 months.

-Mesothelioma survivors have outlived their prognoses by exploring all their treatment options.
+Mesothelioma survivors have often outlived their prognoses by exploring all their treatment options.
 Multimodal treatments and clinical trials often offer the best chances for patients to beat their prognosis.

 "When hope is in the equation, anything is possible."Dr. David Sugarbaker, Leading Mesothelioma Surgeon and Specialist